hossainemruz/k8s-course-edge-iict-cuet/README.md

-# Session 3: Accessing an Application on Kubernetes
+# Session 4: Stateful Application on Kubernetes

 In this session, we will learn how we can access an application running inside a Kubernetes cluster.

 **Theory:**

-- Introduction to Service
+- Introduction to Persistent Volume
-- Understanding DNS resolution in Kubernetes
+- Introduction to StatefulSet
-- Introduction to Ingress and Ingress Controller
+- Introduction to ConfigMap and Secrets

 **Hands On:**

-- Accessing application using port-forwarding
+- Deploying sample app without persistent volume
-- Accessing application using NodePort Service
+- Creating a Persistent Volume
-- Accessing application using LoadBalancer Service
+- Deploy sample application with persistent volume
-- Pod to Pod communication using ClusterIP Service
+- Deploy a database with StatefulSet
-- Load balancing using  Service
+- Pass configuration to application using ConfigMap
-- Accessing application using Ingress
+- Pass sensitive information to a application using Secret

-## Accessing application using port-forwarding
+## Deploy sample application with persistent volume

 Kubernetes port-forwarding let you create a temporary connection between your local machine and a pod.